marktoadvine/dialogue-squid/README.md

 Two rules hold the mascot together, and both will bite you if you edit him without knowing.

-**Nothing on the character is stroked.** Every shape is a flat fill in one colour, so separation comes from gaps in the geometry — that's why his tentacles and the nubs along his hem are spaced the way they are.
+**Nothing on the character is stroked.** Every shape is a flat fill in one colour, so separation comes from gaps in the geometry.
+That's why his tentacles and the nubs along his hem are spaced the way they are.

 **His whole face is one graphic**: a black mask, a white well clipped inside it, and two pupils.
 Each mood is those two paths changing shape together, animated through the CSS `d` property.
 Because `d` only interpolates between paths with an identical command sequence, every mood in `Clem.module.css` is the same eight cubic curves with the control points moved.
-If you add a mood, move the points — never add or remove a segment, or it will snap instead of morph.
+If you add a mood, move the points.
+Never add or remove a segment, or it will snap instead of morph.

 Mask morphing needs Chrome/Edge 98+, Firefox 97+, or Safari 16.4+.
 Below that the morphs are skipped and Clem keeps his neutral face; he still blinks, and everything else works.

-The layout takes its cue from game dialogue boxes generally — a bottom-anchored bubble, a named speaker, typewriter text.
+The layout takes its cue from game dialogue boxes generally, a bottom-anchored bubble, a named speaker, typewriter text.
 The specifics are original: no hazard-stripe tape, no square portrait frame, no dotted-line name tag, original palette, original character.
 Clem is his own squid.

+## Last thoughts

+Yes, the squid is inspired, but not copied, from the 'Splatoon' series from Nintendo.
+Nintendo holds all applicacle copyright to their squid.
+Have fun with Clem!